The National Magnesium Crisis

-The National Magnesium CrisisDecember 2016 The majority of Americans do not obtain enough magnesium, which predisposes them to a host of serious illnesses.
+The majority of Americans do not obtain enough magnesium, which predisposes them to a host of serious illnesses.
 Human studies show that low magnesium levels accelerate pathological aging, while higher magnesium intake reduces overall mortality.

 By Stuart Greenfield

 The medical community does not yet understand the life-sustaining properties of magnesium.
 In today’s world of high drug prices, it’s hard for physicians to conceive how an inexpensive mineral can provide such diverse health benefits.

 Volumes of studies show that those with higher magnesium intake have sharply lower rates of hypertension and heart disease, fewer strokes, better blood sugar control, lower rates of kidney disease, less risk of cognitive decline, healthier bones and teeth, and even lower risk of migraine headache.
 As if this weren’t enough, magnesium has also been linked to longevity.